Policies database

 The considered policies are additive across scenarios: measures listed under the Announced Pledges Scenario (APS) supplement those in the Stated Policies Scenario (STEPS).
 Additional policy assumptions are incorporated in the Net Zero Emissions by 2050 Scenario (NZE) which provide indicative policymaking and decarbonising milestones that would steer global energy systems to these outcomes.

-The published tables begin with broad cross-cutting policy frameworks, followed by more detailed policies by sector: power, industry buildings, and transport.
-The tables only list policies that are enacted, implemented or revised since the last publication cycle.
+The published tables begin with broad cross-cutting policy frameworks, followed by more detailed policies by sector: power, industry, buildings, and transport.
 Some regional policies have been included if they play a significant role in shaping energy at a global scale (e.g. regional carbon markets, standards in very large provinces or states).
 The tables do not include all policies and measures, rather they highlight the policies most shaping global energy demand today, while being derived from an exhaustive examination of announcements and plans in countries around the world.
+Industry-led initiatives and manufacturing targets that are partially or fully met in the IEA scenarios are finally closing the Annex B.

 Access assumptions and IEA SDG7 tracker